 The accompanying consolidated financial statements are intended only to present the consolidated financial position, results of operations and cash flows in accordance with accounting principles and practices generally accepted in the Republic of China and not those of any other jurisdictions.
 The standards, procedures and practices to review such consolidated financial statements are those generally accepted and applied in the Republic of China.

-English Translation of Consolidated Financial Statements Originally Issued in Chinese POWER WIND HEALTH INDUSTRY INCORPORATED AND SUBSIDIARIES CONSOLIDATED BALANCE SHEETS December 31, 2022 and 2021
+English Translation of Consolidated Financial Statements Originally Issued in Chinese POWER WIND HEALTH INDUSTRY INCORPORATED AND SUBSIDIARIES CONSOLIDATED BALANCE SHEETS December 31, 2023 and 2022 (Expressed in Thousands of New Taiwan Dollars)